diescake/training-cryptocurrency-api/README.md

-# training-cryptcurrency-api
+# training-cryptocurrency-api
-training for some Cryptcurrency APIs
+training for some Cryptocurrency APIs